Emma Keenan: Accredited Practising Dietitian (APD)

 • Improve their health and wellbeing

-• Eat in for physical, mental, and social health
+• Eat for physical and mental health, and social wellbeing

 • Learn about nutrition without the noise of diet culture